 If you upload an image directly to a service such as Facebook, the image is uploaded and stored on Facebook’s servers and it’s completely separate from your own site and server.
-But with shared links, Facebook (or the other social media services) they need to be able to pull the image directly from your server.
+But with shared links, Facebook (or the other social media services) needs to be able to pull the image directly from your server.
 A common way to do this is through the og:image tag in Open Graph.

-Cloudlfare has a hotlink protection option under its Scrape Shield tab that takes a one-size-fits-all approach.
-That is, it’s either on or off, and you don’t have any option to fine tune the allowed domains.
-But you can be more specific either on your server’s .htaccess file or through some CDN services that give you an option to set allowed referrers.
+Cloudflare has a hotlink protection option under its Scrape Shield tab that takes a one-size-fits-all approach.
+That is, it’s either on or off, and you don’t have any option to fine-tune the allowed domains.
+But you can be more specific either on your server’s .htaccess file or through some CDN services that give you the option to set allowed referrers.

 Below are the referrers I’ve been using to allow social media shared link images.
 I’m posting this mostly for my own reference, and I certainly can’t guarantee that the list is comprehensive or that all of these are actually necessary.
 But this list has been working for me, so maybe it’ll be useful as a starting point for someone else.